The Score (2001 film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 74%, based on 129 reviews, with an average rating of 6.5/10.
 The website's critical consensus reads: "Though the movie treads familiar ground in the heist/caper genre, De Niro, Norton, and Brando make the movie worth watching."
 On Metacritic, the film has a weighted average score of 71 out of 100 based on 29 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave it three-and-a-half stars out of four, calling it "the best pure heist movie in recent years".
+Steven Rosen of The Denver Post stated that "after sitting through such sloppy and reckless high-concept heist films as Mission: Impossible and Entrapment, it's refreshing to witness the careful, methodical attention to details that distinguishes The Score."

 Peter Travers, film critic for Rolling Stone, pointed out that when "two Don Corleones team up", he expected "the kind of movie that makes people say, 'I'd pay to see these guys just read from the phone book'".
 However, he concluded, "There's nothing you can't see coming in this flick, including the surprise ending.
 Quick, somebody get a phone book."